Sao Tome ex-president's son returns to prime minister's job

 The former Portuguese colony in Africa’s Gulf of Guinea is surrounded by nations that have produced oil for decades, but its fields have so far failed to produce major finds.

-In April, Sao Tome and Principe and neighbouring Nigeria announced plans to use non-conventional oil exploration technology in their joint offshore zone with the aim of launching production within 18 months.
+In April, Sao Tome and Principe and neighboring Nigeria announced plans to use non-conventional oil exploration technology in their joint offshore zone with the aim of launching production within 18 months.

 Earlier in the year, Sao Tome’s government short-listed four companies, including Portugal’s Galp Energia, to bid on two oil blocks in its exclusive economic zone.

-Sao Tome is one of the few African nations to recognise self-ruled Taiwan over China.
+Sao Tome is one of the few African nations to recognize self-ruled Taiwan over China.
 However, the visit of Sao Tome and Principe’s president to China earlier this year sparked tensions, with Taiwan saying it was “highly concerned” by the visit.
-(Reporting by Ricardo Neto; Writing by Joe Bavier)